What we know about U.S. probes of Russian meddling in 2016 election

 Trump has made clear on multiple occasions he believes the Russia investigations have run their course and should be closed.
 "The Russia-Trump collusion story is a total hoax, when will this taxpayer funded charade end?" he wrote on Twitter on May 8.

-On May 30, Trump wrote on Twitter: "Russian officials must be laughing at the U.S. & how a lame excuse for why the Dems lost the election has taken over the Fake News."
+On May 30, Trump tweeted: "Russian officials must be laughing at the U.S. & how a lame excuse for why the Dems lost the election has taken over the Fake News."

 Did the FBI probe continue after Comey's dismissal?